Friday, April 30, 2010

 Inarizushi - rice stuffed into fried tofu pockets.

+Regardless of the type you make, all you have to do is choose your favourite veggies and make a variety of rolls.
 We used a combination of Avocado, Carrot, Baked or Fried Tofu, and Cucumber in the photos shown.
 The possibilities are endless.
 Once you get the hang of making Sushi, it will be a quick and satisfying meal!

 Ingredients for Sticky Rice: